ajakaja/ajakaja.github.io/_posts/2024-06-10-lagrange-multipliers.md

 \end{aligned}
 $$

 This is, I think the best way.
 It's how I think about projections in my head: invent a basis, even if you have no way of getting it easily, and use it freely so that everything is nice and diagonal.
-It is often helpful to imagine coordinates like this because it makes the algebra so much more concrete ( ore on this some other day...).
+It is often helpful to imagine coordinates like this because it makes the algebra much more concrete (more on this some other day...).
 But mostly we will not use this form; I just wanted to show it.

 -------